outdreamer/build-a-cure/docs/ml/debugging_tools.md

 - Load Balancer / Proxy Issues

 	- symptoms
-		- Some users see errors, others don’t
+		- Some users see errors while others don’t or some users can’t connect
 		- Uneven traffic distribution
-		- Some users can’t connect
 		- High latency or 502/504 errors
 		- Backend servers idle or overloaded
 	- causes